asyncauto/por-docs/reference/por/create-edit-por.md

 4. Currency
 	- Select the required currency from the drop-down list.
 The default currency is INR.
 	- Available non-INR currencies are USD and EUR.
 	- A fixed conversion rate is used.
-1 USD = 75 INR and 1 EUR = 87 EUR.
+1 USD = 75 INR and 1 EUR = 87 INR.
 <br><br />
 5. Budget
 	- From the drop-down list, select the budget under which to file the POR.